 - N.1.
 Testing Medium.
-Wherever feasible, a wire- or cordage-measuring device shall be tested with a steel tape not less than 3/8 inch in width and at least 50 feet in length.
+Wherever feasible, a wire- or cordage-measuring device shall be tested with a steel tape not less than 10 mm (3/8 in) in width and at least 15 m (50 ft) in length.
 When a device cannot be tested in this manner because of the design of the device, it shall be tested with a dimensionally stable material appropriately marked and compared at frequent periodic intervals with a steel tape in order to assure that any marked interval is not in error by more than 1/3 of the tolerance of the device at that particular interval.
 (Amended 1981) - N.2.
 Minimum Test.
-Tests shall be conducted at a minimum initial increment of 20 feet and appropriate increments up to at least 50 feet.
+Tests shall be conducted at a minimum initial increment of 5 m (20 ft) and appropriate increments up to at least 15 m (50 ft).